-Please hang on, friends!
+Please hang on, friends.
 I’ll be back with new grungy, forlorn pictures soon.
-I’ve been super busy pounding the keys – I love this new story I’m writing and I hope all of you who love the abandoned, decaying, neglected imagery I share will, too!
-This is the first in a series; each will stand alone.
+I’ve been super busy pounding the keys – I love this new story I’m writing and I hope all of you who love the abandoned, decaying, neglected imagery I share will, too.
+T

 💻 Almost to 60k words – only around 30k to go in book 1! 📖